Skandia Försäkring och Bank

 We had did some research with experts, service, gathers best practices and most importantly interviewed and tested our users.
 That way we were sure that our users need an overview just to see briefly company agreements in total, then search for individuals when needed and also have access to CSV, excel, when to add/delete individuals etc.

 As a designer who genuinely works towards inclusive design I have helped Skandia with awareness about accessibility and inclusive design.
 Today both designers and developers try to build Skandias products making them more accessible.
 It is a process that takes time and for now it is implemented gradually to different focus areas and being planned.

 Creating more independent features with the right information and process in order to reduce pressure on customer service and have happier clients has been my main focus.
-We had to understand that they way we speak inhouse is not the same customers speak.
+We had to understand that the way we speak inhouse is not the same way customers speak.
 User's normally need to see keywords that they understand to be able to solve a task and if we don't use recognisable terms the customer either just leaves creating drop-offs or contact's customer service which in turn creates questions and frustration at the service desk.
-Together with Copywriters we worked on improving Skandia's menu for their website, for both logged in users/customers and visitors, the first stage of the improved menu is live for visitors and has shown improvements according to analytics.
+Together with Copywriters we brainstormed on improving Skandia's information architecture (AI) for their website, we focused on both logged in users/customers and visitors, the first stage of the improved menu is already live for visitors and has shown improvements according to analytics.
 Next stage to be continued for logged in users.
 In order to make sure that this hypothesis works the menu has been monitored.
 Also a feedback tool (Usabilla) has been implemented for gathering feedback from Users.